zrcoder/rGo/README.md

 	commands (can be separated with ";")
   -sh string
 	shell script to be executed
-  -t int
-	the expected whole duration (second, default 1), infact, rGo will execute commands with mutiple threads, and the whole time will be the max one for all the threads

   -u string
 	if there is no "user" field of some record in config.json,